Chart Configuration¶

 Scenario Example¶

-As shown below, query the total CPU usage (usage_total) and user-mode CPU usage (usage_user) of the host.
+As shown in the figure below, querying the total CPU usage (usage_total) and user-mode CPU usage (usage_user) of hosts respectively.
 Based on the former, the alias setting will result in the following scenarios:

 Legend¶